-Social – meet for lunches – don’t ever be put off by how few people attend – keep plugging away – spread the word.
+Be social: meet for lunches, don’t ever be put off by how few people attend, keep plugging away and spread the word.
 Have an email address for your group.
-We also printed a business card with contact details to pass on to anyone interested that we “bumped into”.
+We also printed a business card with contact details to pass on to anyone interested that we 'bumped into'.

 Ensure you invite your LM to your AGM

 They have every right to attend.
 It surprised me how many came / still come, and how we’d missed doing this in the past.
 Talk to them when they attend, get their views and draw them in!

 Try and get in touch with members before they retire